ViciousSquid/Dosidicus/Docs/Hebbian Learning.md

-The squid utilises hebbian learning: *neurons that fire together wire together*
+The squid utilises hebbian learning: *"neurons that fire together wire together"*

 When two neurons are activated above a certain threshold at the same time, the weights are strenthened between them in both directions.